Veeragopinath/span-tech-task/README.md

 $ npm install

-!important --
-for runing client server and json server , use two different terminals

-# For running client - dev server ,which will be lisening on port localhost:3000
+### Important: Use two different terminals for running the client server and the JSON server.

+# Running the Development Server

+To start the client development server, which listens on localhost:3000, run:

 $ npm run dev

-# for running json server , which will be lisening on port localhost:3001
+# Running the JSON Server

+To start the JSON server, which listens on localhost:3001, run:

-$ npm run db:serve
+$ npm run json-server

 # build for production and launch server